F.A.Q. Batteries Household (Dry Cell)

 Managing Household (Dry cell) Batteries is as Easy as 1-2-3

 1. Alkaline Batteries - Use-once alkaline batteries such as AAA, AA, C, D and 9-volt batteries produced by manufacturers like Energizer and Duracell as well as less common and/or generic manufacturers now fall below Federal and state hazardous waste standards and can and should be thrown out in the ordinary garbage.
-These non-hazardous batteries do not need to be individually bagged prior to throwing into the garbage.
-It is that easy and accounts for the majority of batteries discarded.
-The MCMUA stopped accepting batteries for recycling from Morris County municipalities in November 2009.
+These batteries types account for the majority of batteries discarded.
+While regulations do not required these non-hazardous batteries to be individually bagged or have their terminals covered, prior to placing into the garbage, it is still prudent to do so in an effort to minimize the risk of fire, especially with 9-volt batteries.
+The MCMUA and most Morris County municipalities stopped accepting alakaline batteries for recycling in November 2009.
 Note, this category also includes carbon zinc (heavy duty) batteries which can also be disposed of in the garbage.

 2. Rechargeable Batteries - The Rechargeable Battery Recycling Corporation (RBRC) operates Call2Recycle®, a free rechargeable battery recycling program.
 Call2Recycle® sets up retailers and public agencies as rechargeable battery drop-off locations at no cost to the participant.
 Currently, Home Depot, Radio Shack, Lowe’s and Verizon Wireless all participate in the Call2Recycle® program at all their retail locations.
 These locations are provided with a drop-off box with small plastic bags so the batteries can be individually bagged in accordance with the new DOT regulations.
 The RBRC pays all the costs associated with providing drop-off boxes, including transportation and recycling.
 Call 1-877-2-RECYCLE or use their website at http://www.call2recycle.org to find the closest public drop-off point.